Unethical human experimentation in the United States: Late 19th century

 In the 1880s, in Hawaii, a Californian physician working at a hospital for lepers injected six girls under the age of 12 with syphilis.

 In 1895, New York City pediatrician Henry Heiman intentionally infected two mentally disabled boys—one four-year-old and one sixteen-year-old—with gonorrhea as part of a medical experiment.
-A review of the medical literature of the late 19th and early 20th centuries found more than 40 reports of experimental infections with gonorrheal culture, including some, where gonorrheal organisms were applied to the eyes of sick children.
+A review of the medical literature of the late 19th and early 20th centuries found more than 40 reports of experimental infections with gonorrheal culture, including some where gonorrheal organisms were applied to the eyes of sick children.

-U.S. Army doctors in the Philippines infected 5 prisoners with bubonic plague directly, and separately induced beriberi in 29 prisoners resulting in the deaths of four test subjects.
+US Army doctors in the Philippines infected five prisoners with bubonic plague directly, and separately induced beriberi in 29 prisoners resulting in the deaths of four test subjects.
 In 1906, Professor Richard P. Strong of Harvard University intentionally infected 24 Filipino prisoners with a live cholera vaccine, which had somehow become contaminated with bubonic plague.
 He did this without the consent of the patients, and without informing them of what he was doing.
 All of the subjects became sick and 13 died.

 Early 20th century

-In 1908, three Philadelphia researchers infected dozens of children with tuberculin at St. Vincent Orphanage in Philadelphia, Pennsylvania, causing permanent blindness in some of the children and painful lesions and inflammation of the eyes in many of the others.
+In 1908, three Philadelphia researchers infected dozens of children with tuberculin at St. Vincent Orphanage in Philadelphia, Pennsylvania, causing permanent blindness in some and painful lesions and inflammation of the eyes in many others.
 In the study, they refer to the children as "material used".

-In 1909, Frank Crozer Knowles published a study in the Journal of the American Medical Association describing how he had deliberately infected two children in an orphanage with Molluscum contagiosum—a virus that causes wart-like growths but usually disappears entirely—after an outbreak in the orphanage, to study the disease.
-The author then goes on to admit that the mechanisms studied were already well understood and described in literature, so well in fact that he found it unnecessary to go beyond providing basic explanations of the processes at work, stating quote; "The subject has been so fully described in the excellent paper of C. J.White and W. H. Eobey, Jr., that only a few of the important points will be emphasized here."
+In 1909, Frank Crozer Knowles published a study in the Journal of the American Medical Association describing how he deliberately infected two children in an orphanage with Molluscum contagiosum—a virus that causes wart-like growths but usually disappears entirely—after an outbreak in the orphanage, to study the disease.
+The author then admits that the mechanisms studied were already well understood and described in literature, so well in fact that he found it unnecessary to go beyond providing basic explanations of the processes at work, stating quote; "The subject has been so fully described in the excellent paper of C. J. White and W. H. Eobey, Jr., that only a few of the important points will be emphasized here."

 In 1911, Professor William Henry Welch, Board of Scientific Directors at the Rockefeller Institute for Medical Research in New York City urged staff member Hideyo Noguchi, who developed a diagnostic test for syphilis, to conduct human trials.
-Of the 571 subjects, 315 previously had syphilis.
+Of 571 subjects, 315 previously had syphilis.
 The rest were control.
-The remaining subjects were hospital patients; some of which were between the ages of 2 and 18 years.
-The test using inactive syphilis extract was distributed to hospitals who administered it.
-None of subjects were infected with syphilis as it had been sterilized, but the patients had not been given enough information to consent, breaching the right of patients.
+The remaining subjects were hospital patients; some of whom were between the ages of 2 and 18 years.
+The test using inactive syphilis extract was distributed to hospitals which administered it.
+No subjects were infected with syphilis as it had been sterilized, but the patients were not given sufficient information to consent, breaching the right of patients.
 It was considered 'a wrong without injury' and a breach of ethics by the Rockefeller Institute.